Seven to Nine Years Old

 - The King's Equal.
 A cruel and vain prince becomes king on the death of his wise father, who requires that the new king must marry a woman who is his equal in wealth, beauty and brains.
 He finds one who is even more than that, but discovers also that winning her requires character he does not possess.

-- The Other Side of the Mountain.
+- The Other Side of the Mountain by Jean Craighead George.
+This, the sequel to

 - The Princess Tales by Gail Carson Levine.
 In these imaginative recasting of classic fairy tales, the storylines depart from the details of the originals, usually to great improvement, yet always come back to the main line.
 Familiarity with the classic versions is recommended before reading these.